-Irish success at 2nd EPP European Congress of Young Farmers
+Irish farmer’s success at European Congress of Young Farmers

 Sean Coughlan, 34, from Co.
 Mayo in Ireland has been awarded a Diploma for a sustainable/innovative project which he has implemented on his farm at Lahardans, Ballina.
 The award was made by Mairead McGuinness MEP and Matthew Foster, the Irish-born Vice President of Case IH and Steyr, at the 2014 European Young Farmers (EPP) Congress in Brussels, which gathered together more than 300 young farmers from 19 Member States to share their experiences and good practices.
 Organised by the European People’s Party (EPP) and sponsored by Case IH, the event highlighted the role of young farmers in ensuring the future supply of food, feed and fibre production, for life in rural areas and for societies in Europe.